hackclub/hackclub/workshops/particle_physics/README.md

 First, we will create the array of particles we will be displaying.
 Then we need to update and display them every frame inside `draw()`.

+First, we need to set some constants and cerate an array of particles we will be displaying.
+Above the `setup()` function, at the beginning of the file, add:

 ```javascript
 // Constants
 const G = 6.67e-11